Disneyland Paris: A look at the Lion King zone, currently under construction at Disney Adventure World

 He continues: "We've been developing this project for a long time, and a lot of ideas were on the table as to what we could build.As time went on, we realized that the uniqueness and popularity of The Lion King was so strong in Europe that we kind of changed and made it a priority for the time being".

-A water attraction that will run in winter
+A water attraction that will operate year-round, not just in the summer

 Michel Den Dulk, Vice President and Portfolio Executive Creative Director at Walt Disney Imagineering Paris, also informed us that the attraction will be adjustable for splash level, having taken the Parisian climate into account: "You know that in Europe, there are parks everywhere, and they all offer water rides," he declared.